collingeorge/CYBERIMMUNITY/README.md

 - `norton_compatible_hardening.ps1`: Alternative for systems using Norton or other AVs.
 - `create_restore_point.ps1`: Creates a restore point for rollback safety.

+📄 See [Phase 1 Documentation](docs/Phase1.md) for technical controls and threat model.

 ### Phase 2 (Advanced Integrity & Credential Isolation)

 - `anti_persistence.ps1`: Removes registry-based and WSH startup persistence.